powsybl/.github/CONTRIBUTING.md

 - Compilation: the code will be compiled using [Github Actions](https://github.com/features/actions) under Linux, Windows and MacOS, and the unit tests will be run;
 - SonarCloud will report the code smells, duplications and the code coverage.
 You have to fix all the relevant code smells and add unit tests to reach the required barrier.

-## Committer rights on one or several repositories
+## Committer rights on One or More Repositories

-### Committer rights
+### Committer Rights

-A Committer is a developer who has the right to merge on protected branches on a given repository.
-A Committer may have rights on one or several repositories according to their expertise.
+A Committer is a developer with the authority to merge changes into protected branches of a repository.
+Committer rights may extend to one or multiple repositories, depending on the developer's expertise.

-A Committer is able to vote when there is someone asking for Committer's rights on a repository.
+Committers can vote when someone requests Committer rights on a repository.

-A Committer is able to vote when there is a candidate for a TSC member seat.
+Committers are also able to vote when there is a candidate for a TSC (Technical Steering Committee) member seat.

-### Committer responsibilities
+### Committer Responsibilities

-**Being a Committer is a huge responsibility.**
+**Being a Committer is a significant responsibility.**
-By asking for Committer's rights, the developer must keep in mind the following points:
+Developers requesting Committer rights should keep the following points in mind:
-- Merge with care: code quality must be considered as much as possible and if technical debt is created, it should be justified and tracked (via an issue for example);
+- **Merge with care:** Code quality should be a priority.
+If technical debt is introduced, it must be justified and tracked (e.g., via an issue).
-- Participate in the Technical Steering Committee: it is expected for Committers to assist to TSC and get involved in their field of expertise;
+- **Participate in the Technical Steering Committee:** Committers are expected to attend TSC meetings and contribute in their areas of expertise.
-- Be active in the community: Committers should be reachable on Slack in order to answer to the questions of the community that are in their field of expertise;
+- **Be active in the community:** Committers should be available on Slack to respond to community questions related to their expertise.
-- Use their right to vote for new TSC members or new Committers: Committers are expected to answer to polls if they are able to do so (i.e. if  they are not away from the office).
+- **Exercise voting rights:** Committers are expected to participate in polls for new TSC members or new Committers, unless they are unavailable (e.g., on leave).

-### Procedure to ask for Committer rights
+### Procedure to Request Committer rights

-A PR per person and per repository should be created.
+A pull request (PR) should be created for each person and each repository.

-An exception could be made for people with special roles in the project (e.g. the release manager) who needs to be able to merge on many repositories (more than 5): a single PR could be done in this case but it should be thoroughly justified.
-The idea of this exception is to keep the procedure practical.
+An exception can be made for individuals with special roles in the project (e.g., the release manager) who need to merge changes across multiple repositories (more than five).
+In such cases, a single PR may be submitted to maintain a practical process, but it must be thoroughly justified.

-The person opening the PR should be the one asking for the Committer rights.
+The PR should be opened by the person requesting Committer rights.

-A justification must be brought in the PR, based on (for example):
+The PR must include a justification, which may be based on:
-- The number of contributions.
-The developer may make a screenshot of their contributions (example for [contributions on the pypowsybl repository](https://github.com/powsybl/pypowsybl/graphs/contributors));
+- The number of contributions (e.g., a screenshot of contributions, such as [pypowsybl repository contributions](https://github.com/powsybl/pypowsybl/graphs/contributors)).
-- A list of PRs given as examples of contributions;
+- A list of PRs submitted as examples of contributions.
-- A list of PRs reviewed by the person asking for Committer rights;
+- A list of PRs reviewed by the applicant.
-- Some explanations on the professional background, areas of expertise etc.
+- Details about the applicant's professional background, areas of expertise, etc.

-### Vote to grant Committer rights
+### Vote to Grant Committer Rights

-Committers of the community can vote to choose to add a new Committer or to give more rights to an existing Committer.
+PowSyBl Committers can vote on adding a new Committer or expanding the rights of an existing Committer.

-If Committers are asking for more rights (on other repositories), they should not vote for themselves.
+If Committers are requesting additional rights (on other repositories), they should abstain from voting on their own requests.

-A poll will be up for one week.
-Existing Committers will be notified and able to vote "Yes " or "No".
+The poll will remain open for one week, during which existing Committers will be notified and can vote "Yes" or "No."
-After one week, if a majority of respondents is in favor to grant rights, the PR is merged and the person gets the rights they asked for.
+If a majority of respondents support the request after one week, the PR is merged, and the requester gains the requested rights.
 Otherwise, the PR is closed without merging.

-### Removal of Committer rights
+### Removal of Committer Rights

-Every year, a discussion takes place during the April TSC to remove rights to Committers that are not involved anymore in the project.
+Each April, the TSC will review Committer involvement to identify those who are no longer active in the project.
-The discussion is followed by votes for every potential Committer removed from one or several repositories.
+This review will be followed by votes on whether to remove rights from specific Committers for one or more repositories.

-All Committers can participate to those votes.
+All Committers may participate in these votes.